kursatiy/POSTExample/README.md

-# Example of POST request to the .
+# Example of POST request to the "http://instatestvx.me" server.